Japan in the Asian Century

 -- Monetary easing to kill deflation.
 Bank of Japan's goal was 2% inflation within 2 years.

 -- Kuroda Bazooka's massive monetary easing.
 Pushed down yen exchange rate.
 Improved profits for big exporting companies.
-Workers' incomes not increased.
+Workers' incomes not increased very much.

 -- Inflation has increased a bit.
-Affected by oil prices.
-But monetary easing has not succeeded.
+But monetary easing has not succeeded in achieving 2% inflation.

 -- Second arrow.
 Fiscal stimulus (more infrastructure!), to be followed by increased consumption taxes.
 Consumption tax increased from 5% to 8% in April 2014.
 But pushed economy into recession.
 Another increase to 10% scheduled for October 2015.
 But postponed until April 2017, and postponed again until October 2019.

 -- No serious plan to bring debt under control.
-Government continued with stimulus packages in 2016.
+Public debt could equal 600% of GDP by 2060.
+Government has continued with stimulus packages.
 Challenges -- silver democracy and weak economy.

 -- Third arrow.
 Structural reform.
 Means deregulation and liberalisation of markets.
 Necessary to boost productivity and potential growth.